soleil-ica/Lima-tango-cpp/doc/Merlin/merlin.rst

 ================= =============== ================== =========================================================================
 Property name	  Default value   Type               Description
 ================= =============== ================== =========================================================================
-HostName          none            String             The name of the Merlin PC CmdPort           6431            Long               The Merlin command port DataPort          6432            Long               The Merlin data port ImageWidth        512             Long               The width of Merlin detector head in pixels
+HostName          no_name         String             The name of the Merlin PC CmdPort           6431            Long               The Merlin command port DataPort          6432            Long               The Merlin data port ImageWidth        512             Long               The width of Merlin detector head in pixels